 Diwali is also popularly known as the festival of lights.
 Joy and sorrow are different but indispensable facets of this mortal life, but we need to continue with our onward journey.
 Just like the wicker of diya battles strong winds to continue to remain lighted, we must face our struggles and win them over, rather than letting unhappiness cloud our being.

-On the 19th of October this year in the month of Kartik, Diwali will be celebrated on the no moon day.
+On the 27th of October this year in the month of Kartik, Diwali will be celebrated on the new moon day.
 It could be dark in the celestial world, but the mortals on earth decorate every corner with a celebratory feeling.
-According to legends, it is the day that Lord Shri Ram came back to Ayodhya after a long and tiring battles with Ravana.
+According to legends, it is the day that Lord Shri Ram came back to Ayodhya after a long and tiring battle with Ravana.
 People in the entire city marked the occasion by lighting ghee diya or lamps fueled by Ghee to mark the day.

 A special Lakshmi Puja or a prayer to the Goddess of wealth is organised on this day.
 People offer prayers to Goddess Lakshmi and also Ganesha, Kuber for additional riches, success and good health.
 So how exactly should devotees go about organising this puja?
 Here is a ready reckoner: